COMP SCI 2203 - Problem Solving & Software Development

 You are also expected to attend a minimum of 80% of laboratory session times (including prac exams).
 Application for exemptions based on medical and/or compassionate grounds must be made to the course coordinator.

-- Each practical exam has 3 questions of graduated difficulty
+- Each practical exam has multiple questions of graduated difficulty

 - Questions are submitted to the automatic assessment system.
 Instant feedback is given.
 Multiple submissions are allowed.
 Partial marks can be granted.

-- Consists of Practice Exericise marks and Journal Entries
+- Consists of Practice Exercise marks and Journal Entries

 - Partially automatically assessed with manual checking of Journal entries.

-- Mark is collated at the end of each week - first collation is at end of week 2
+- Mark collated at the end of each week for 10 weeks - first collation is at the start of week 3

 - Laboratory sessions (formative assessment): 8 - sessions totaling 8%

 - Any session that is not an exam (or diagnostic exam)

 - Marks for participation with group and participation in activities.

 - Reflective Surveys (summative assessment): 4 questionaires - one after each practical exam and the diagnostic exam: total 8%

 - In Lecture Quizzes: held during up to 4 randomly selected lecture sessions (formative): 2%